seancarmody/ngramr/README.md

 #### Installing

-This package required R version 2.15 or higher.
+This package requires R version 3.5.0 or higher.
 If you are using an older version of R you will be prompted to upgrade when you try to install the package, so you may as well upgrade now!